 - Hi, I'm John and I'm from London.

-Eighteen hours a new guy enters the room.
+At 6:00 PM, a new guy entered the room.

 I told myself that if THAT was offshore, then they could get fucked because I would not spend a month being as seasick as a dog.